zdanek/maverick/manifests/puppet-modules/ntp/README.markdown

 }
 ```

-##Usage
+## Usage

-All interaction with the ntp module can be done through the main ntp class.
-This means you can simply toggle the options in `::ntp` to have full functionality of the module.
+All parameters for the ntp module are contained within the main `::ntp` class, so for any function of the module, set the options you want.
+See the common usages below for examples.

-###I just want NTP, what's the minimum I need?
+### Install and enable NTP

 ```puppet
 include '::ntp'
 ```

-###I just want to tweak the servers, nothing else.
+### Change NTP servers

 ```puppet
 class { '::ntp':